a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 # FAQs
-Click the arrows for more info on each item.
+Click the arrow heads for more info on each item.

 ## Vera and openLuup
 <details>